 What do you think of this roundup of restaurants?
 Is your favorite one missing from the list?
 If so, let me know!
 As a foodie, I plan to do another newsletter in the future on my favorite restaurants in the South Bay area, and I would love your input to include more variety to this lineup.

 If you’re in the area to try out one of these restaurants, I would love to meet with you to discuss your financial needs and show you how a personalized financial plan can help you better manage your finances and prepare to retire in style.
 Contact us to schedule a free introductory 30-minute phone call or reach us at (310) 370-7776 or firstname.lastname@example.org.
 I look forward to meeting with you!

-Angela Dorsey is the founder and fiduciary financial advisor at Dorsey Wealth Management, a fee-only financial planning firm helping successful women and couples prepare for retirement.
+Angela Dorsey is the founder and fiduciary financial advisor at Dorsey Wealth Management, a fee-only financial planning firm based in Torrance, California, helping successful women and couples prepare for retirement.
 Angela earned a BS in computer science from Loyola Marymount University, an MBA from UCLA Anderson School of Management, and spent 20 years as a Senior Compensation Specialist in large corporations before becoming a Certified Financial Planner™ (CFP®) and a Registered Investment Advisor (RIA).
 That background gave her the tools to couple with her passion for empowering women to make the best financial decisions possible.
 Angela lives in Torrance, California, with her husband.
 She enjoys spending time at the beach or surrounded by nature.
 To learn more about Angela, connect with her on LinkedIn.